Gokulakrishnan123/combine-workshop-swiftindia/README.md

 ### Session 2: Quick intro to Combine, part 2

 - What is an Operator
-- Different types of framework supported Operators
+- Different types of Operators supported by Combine
-- How to use operators with publishers

 ### Session 3: How to make custom publishers & subscribers?
 - Publisher is a protocol